KmanOz/KmanSonoff/README.md

 It's currently setup to use only v3.1.1 of the mqtt standard and will only work on that version broker unless you modify the code so make sure your broker is setup to use v3.1.1 of the mqtt standard and not v3.1.

-**FOR ALL THE PEOPLE THAT SKIP THIS STEP, DON'T. YOU CANNOT USE OTHER MQTT LIBRARIES EXCEPT FOR THIS ONE**
+**FOR ALL THE PEOPLE THAT SKIP THIS STEP, DON'T. YOU CANNOT USE OTHER MQTT LIBRARIES**

 ``` bash
 $ git clone https://github.com/Imroy/pubsubclient